Dendrobium biconvexum: Taxonomy and naming

-The Mount Windsor rock orchid was first formally described in 2006 by David Jones and Mark Clements from a plant grown in the Australian National Botanic Gardens from a specimen collected on the Mount Windsor Tableland west of the Daintree National Park.
+Mount Windsor rock orchid was first formally described in 2006 by David Jones and Mark Clements from a plant grown in the Australian National Botanic Gardens from a specimen collected on the Mount Windsor Tableland west of the Daintree National Park.
 It was given the name Thelychiton biconvexus and the description was published in Australian Orchid Research.
 In 2014, Julian Shaw changed the name to Dendrobium biconvexum.
 The specific epithet (biconvexum) is derived from the Latin words bis meaning "twice" and convexus meaning "arched outward" or "protuberant", referring to the shape of the pseudobulbs.

 Distribution and habitat

 Dendrobium biconvexum grows on rocks, cliffs and boulders in or near to rainforest in North Queensland, Australia.
 It has been recorded on a few mountainous area in and around the Ngalba Bulal National Park.